 The name Colosseum appeared for the first time in the 8th century, and it probably derived from the colossal statue of Nero which was located near the monument.

-In 1803, after an earthquake, the first consolidation works were accomplished, this being the first phase of a long recovery, that will keep the monument alive to this day.
+In 1803, after an earthquake, the first consolidation works were accomplished, this being the first phase of a long recovery that will keep the monument alive to this day.

-The amphitheatre is made of blocks of travertine and has an elliptical shape with the long axis of 188 meters and the short one of 156 meters.
-The exterior of the Colosseum is divided into four levels and is about 50 meters high.
+The amphitheater is made of blocks of travertine and has an elliptical shape with the long axis of 188 meters and the short one of 156 meters.
+The original perimeter measured around 545 meters.

+The amphitheater had 80 archways – 76 entrances intended for the spectators and four for the emperor and for the political and religious authorities.
 The entrances on the short axis led to two royal lodges close to the arena, one of which was reserved for the emperor.

 HOW TO GET THERE

-You can also reach the amphitheatre by tram, using the tram Lines 3 and 8, getting off at the station Piazza Del Colosseo.
+You can also reach the amphitheater by tram, using the tram Lines 3 and 8, getting off at the stop Piazza Del Colosseo.
 If you want to find the monument on foot, no matter where you are in Rome, use the map below.